The Viral Hepatitis National Strategic Plan for the United States: A Roadmap to Elimination 2021-2025 is the nation’s fourth Viral Hepatitis Plan.

 National Viral Hepatitis Action Plan 2017-2020

 In early 2016, the Federal VHIG partners agreed that to sustain and further advance our collaborative work to combat viral hepatitis in the United States, the Action Plan would need to be updated for 2017 – 2020.
-This new phase of the nation’s fight against viral hepatitis in the United States responds to recent trends in viral hepatitis infections and deaths, as well as new and improved strategies for prevention, care, and treatment.
-The National Viral Hepatitis Action Plan 2017 – 2020 presents a vision, goals, strategies, and indicators that will be used to track progress toward the goals.
-The goals have been simplified and streamlined to make the Action Plan easier for stakeholders to use in a wide variety of settings and with many different populations.
-The Action Plan indicators can also be used by stakeholders to track progress in addressing viral hepatitis in states, local areas, health systems, clinics, and community organizations.
+This new phase of the nation’s fight against viral hepatitis in the United States responded to trends in viral hepatitis infections and deaths, as well as new and improved strategies for prevention, care, and treatment.
+The National Viral Hepatitis Action Plan 2017 – 2020 presented a vision, goals, strategies, and indicators to track progress toward the goals.
+The goals were simplified and streamlined to make the Action Plan easier for stakeholders to use in a wide variety of settings and with many different populations.
+The Action Plan intended that indicators be used by stakeholders to track progress in addressing viral hepatitis in states, local areas, health systems, clinics, and community organizations.
 Learn more about the National Viral Hepatitis Action Plan 2017 – 2020 here.